hellowac/mypy-zh-cn-old/docs/mypy_conf/command_line.md

     Note: this option is always implicitly enabled in mypy daemon and will become enabled by default for mypy in a future release.

-.. option:: --no-implicit-reexport
+<span id="no-implicit-reexport"></span>`--no-implicit-reexport`

-    By default, imported values to a module are treated as exported and mypy allows other modules to import them.
+   : By default, imported values to a module are treated as exported and mypy allows
+    other modules to import them.
 This flag changes the behavior to not re-export unless the item is imported using from-as or is included in ``__all__``.
 Note this is always treated as enabled for stub files.
 For example: